WORA-TV: Programming

-In addition to ABC network programming, WORA-TV airs some local shows in Spanish, mostly on Sunday afternoons.
+In addition to ABC network programming, WORA-TV airs some local programming in Spanish, mostly on Sunday afternoons.

 News operation

-WORA-TV had a small news division branded as WORA-TV Noticias, which aired during WKAQ-TV's Telenoticias news broadcasts on WORA-DT1.
-These 15 to 30 minute news segments focus on events happening in and around Mayagüez and Puerto Rico's west coast.
-On June 28, 2019, WORA-TV laid off 19 employees.
-This caused the closing of the entire news department and the newscasts have been canceled.
+WORA-TV had a small news division branded WORA-TV Noticias, which aired during WKAQ-TV's Telenoticias news broadcasts on the Telemundo subchannel.
+These 15- to 30-minute news segments focus on events happening in and around Mayagüez and Puerto Rico's west coast.
+On June 28, 2019, the day after the end of the WKAQ rebroadcast agreement was announced, WORA-TV laid off 19 employees and closed its entire news department.

-Currently, WORA-TV (which is affiliated with ABC), airs a simulcast of WABC-TV's Eyewitness News.
+Currently, WORA-TV airs a simulcast of WABC-TV's Eyewitness News.
 Unlike most ABC affiliates, which produce their local newscasts in English, WORA-TV produces their local newscasts in Spanish.
-The local programs, Directo y Sin Filtro (hosted by Limarys Suarez, Carmen Jovet and Jonathan Lebrón Ayala) and Primetime (hosted by Nicole Marie Colón) broadcast in the evening.
+The local programs, Directo y Sin Filtro (hosted by Limarys Suarez, Carmen Jovet, and Jonathan Lebrón Ayala) and Primetime (hosted by Nicole Marie Colón), are broadcast in the evening.

-On April 14, 2021, after nearly two years without a regional news operation, WORA-TV announces its return to news programming, with the launch of ABC News Extra, a local newscast headed by female journalists.
-Anchored by Veronique Abreu Tañon and Yarimar Marrero, the locally produced newscast airs weeknights at 7:00 p.m.
+On April 14, 2021, after nearly two years without a regional news operation, WORA-TV announced its return to news programming with the launch of ABC News Extra, a local 7 p.m. weeknight newscast anchored by Veronique Abreu Tañon and Yarimar Marrero.